Acute Communicable

 Respiratory syncytial (sin-SISH-uhl) virus, or RSV, is a common respiratory virus that usually causes mild, cold-like symptoms.
 Most people recover in a week or two, but RSV can be serious, especially for infants, older adults and those with weakened immune systems.
 RSV is the most common cause of bronchiolitis (inflammation of the small airways in the lung) and pneumonia (infection of the lungs) in children younger than 1 year of age in the United States.
 RSV circulation in the United States usually starts during fall and peaks in the winter.
 The timing and severity of RSV circulation can vary from year to year.

 In most people, RSV causes a mild, cold-like illness that lasts for 1-2 weeks.
-Symptoms usually appear 4 to 6 days after getting infected.
+Symptoms usually appear 4 to 6 days after getting infected, and they usually appear in stages.
 Symptoms of RSV infection usually include:

 • Runny Nose